 The other word used in verse 29 is cherish.
 We might associate cherish with syrupy endearments or smothering actions, but that’s not what God means.
 To cherish is to promote the growth or development of something with considerate, consistent care.
 Again, it suggests a mindfulness of what is best for someone else—from both an earthly and heavenly perspective.

-Verse 29 also gives us the model to follow: Jesus’ love for the Church.
+Verse 29 also gives us the model to follow: Jesus’s love for the church.
 In the gospel accounts, Jesus responded to people with grace, compassion, mercy and patience.
-The more closely we follow His example, the stronger our marriages will be.
+The more closely we follow his example, the stronger our marriages will be.